microsoft/DirectX-Specs/d3d/ConservativeRasterization.md

         This test must only run when the driver reports Tier 3 support.
         The vertex coordinates should be \<-1/3+d, 1/3-d\>,\<-1/3+d, -1/3+d\>,\<1/3-d,1/3-d\> in NDC, with a Viewport top-left of
-        \<0,0\> and \<3,3\> width and height, where d is 1/256 of 2/3
-        (i.e. 1/256 of a pixel), accounting for the uncertainty region, plus a small offset such that the uncertainty region edge does not land on a pixel edge, since Top-Left Rule is undefined.
+        \<0,0\> and \<3,3\> width and height, where d is a small delta offset accounting for the uncertainty region plus a small offset such that the uncertainty region edge does not land on a pixel edge, since Top-Left Rule is undefined.

 ![consras4](images/conservativerasterization/consras4.png)

   - To validate tier-3 Top-Left Rule, we set up the primitive with vertices \<-1+d, -0.5\>, \<d, 0.5\>, and \<0.5, -0.5\> on a 4x4
-        viewport, where d is 1/256 of 1/2 (i.e. 1/512).
-In this case, 13
-        pixels should be rendered according to the Top-Left Rule.
+        viewport, where d is a small offset.
+In this case, 13 pixels should be rendered according to the Top-Left Rule.
 (Since the bottom-right corners of the red pixels touch the left edge of the triangle.)